linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 I found emulator development to be similar to competitive programming.
 They both proceed through an iteration of the following steps:

-- Read the specification.
-The problem statement in competitive programming and the manuals/wiki pages in emulator development.
+- Read the specification — the problem statement in competitive programming and the manuals/wiki pages in emulator development.
 - Implement according to the specification.
-- Check whether the implementation satisfies the specification.
-Submitting to an online judge in competitive programming and running test ROMs in emulator development.
+- Check whether the implementation satisfies the specification — submitting to an online judge in competitive programming and running test ROMs in emulator development.

 In the past, I have recommended competitive programming to people (like me) who want to code but have a hard time thinking of what to implement.
 In the future, I would also recommend emulator development to such people.